-- The planning and personal supervision of production start-up and commissioning projects. - Active participation in design review. - The periodical review of production and/or operational strategies for existing manufacturing and the formulation of new procedures and systems for additional items and novel processes. - The in-house training and development of technicians and skilled craftsmen, possibly on a project-by-project basis.
+- The planning and personal supervision of production start-up and commissioning projects, including the control of contract staff. - Active participation in design review of new and existing processes, equipment or devices. - The periodic review of production and/or operational strategies for existing manufacturing and the formulation of new procedures and systems for additional items and novel processes. - The in-house training and development of technicians, skilled craftsmen and junior engineers, possibly on a project-by-project basis. - The budgetary control of capital or revenue projects, large or small. - Leading or heavily involved in Quality initiatives that deliver benefit to the business via improved customer service, product quality or operational efficiencies.